norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 or Wednesday or to split your remaining hours between these two days.
 There may be scope to extend your hours in the future.
-If you get to the interview stage we will want to discuss exactly which hours and days you will work, but it will need to be a minimum average of 24 per week during our normal opening hours (8.30am - 4.30pm, Monday to Friday), so make sure you are able to do this before applying.
+If you get to the interview stage we will want to discuss exactly which hours and days you will work, but it will need to be a minimum average of 24 per week during our normal working hours (8.15am - 5.30pm, Monday to Friday), so make sure you are able to do this before applying.

 The job also has above the statutory minimum (5.6 weeks) paid holiday, though